ifeanyiih/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 **1-last_digit.py**: complete source code **2-print_alphabet.py**:  a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
-**3-print_alphabt.py**: a program that prints the ASCII alphabet, in lowercase, excluding q and e
+**3-print_alphabt.py**: a program that prints the ASCII alphabet, in lowercase, excluding q and e **4-print_hexa.py**: a program that prints all numbers from 0 to 98 in decimal and in hexadecimal